Clearwater River at Ahsahka Idaho

 Local plan

-Start around the Orofino and lower Clearwater corridor, then choose whether you are targeting a short bank session, a boat-supported plan, or a steelhead-style run.
+Start around the Orofino and lower Clearwater area, then choose whether you are targeting a short bank session, a boat-supported plan, or a steelhead-style run.
 Do not treat the entire Clearwater system as one uniform reach.

 Backup water